SJTU-Applemin/AutoULTGen/Client/command_validator_app/Readme.md

 2. run command `pyinstaller command_validator.py`.
 See carefully if there reports any error, try to fix it.
 For example, if pyinstaller says `ModuleNotFoundError: No module named 'win32com'`, then use `pip install pypiwin32` to install the missing module.
-3. If things go smoothly, you could find command_validator.exe in .\dist\command_validator.exe.
+3. If things go smoothly, you could run .\dist\command_validator.exe directly.
 4. PyInstaller also supports to create a one-file bundled executable.
 Use command `pyinstaller -F --name="command_validator" command_validator.py`.
 It is not recommended for debugging, but might be used for the final version.